sandeepverana/Postgresql/Postgres-practise.md

 ```
 **UNION ALL**
 Fetches all the rows from two or more result statements which includes duplicates.
-In Union operator it wont consider the duplicate values (only unique values) but union all fetches all the values including duplicates.
+In UNION operator it won't consider the duplicate values (only unique values) but UNION ALL fetches all the values including duplicates.

 ```sql
 select fruit from basket_a union all select fruit from basket_b;